Memphis Amiga Group (MAG) and

 Name Description

-Amy_Today4.2 Amy Today, am Amiga text-file magazine, volume 4 issue 2 from October 20th, 1988.
-Includes an article describing why the Amiga should be paired up with a CD-ROM ("over half a GIGAbyte!")
+Amy_Today4.3 Amy Today, am Amiga text-file magazine, volume 4 issue 3 from October 30th, 1988.

 A1000-Upgrade.article Discussion of Amiga 1000 upgrade options as an alternative to switch to the Amiga 2000, from March 1990.